-This Netgear Orbi AX4200 (model RBK752) vs. Linksys MX4200 matchup boils down to one important factor, which is whether or not you have gotten your home wired.
-Sure, both will work in a fully wireless setup but at a different performance level.
+This Netgear Orbi AX4200 (model RBK752) vs. Linksys MX4200 matchup boils down to one crucial factor, which is whether or not you have gotten your home wired.
+Sure, both will work in a fully wireless setup, but at a different performance level.
 Feeling so indecisive?
 Read on!

-As a mesh system, the Orbi comes in two distinctive hardware units, router, and satellite.
+As a mesh system, the Orbi comes in two distinctive hardware units: a router and a satellite.
 The Linksys, however, uses identical routers.
-In a mesh, one works as the main router and the rest function as satellite units.
+In a mesh, one works as the primary router, and the rest function as satellite units.

 Hardware | Router / Satellite RBR750 / RBS750 | MX4200 |